Puget Sound's commitment to being a fully welcoming and inclusive space

 - You will not be considered an international student if you live in the United States.

 - Proof of citizenship is not required for admission and you do not need a Social Security Number to apply for admission.
 You can leave that field blank in Common Application.

 Undocumented students are eligible for Puget Sound financial aid and scholarships.
 We assist undocumented students in accessing state and other aid for which they are eligible.
 Please note the following:

 - Applicants are able to request an application fee waiver through the Common Application.

 - All students are automatically considered for academic merit scholarships just by applying for admission.
 Merit scholarships can range up to $30,000 per year.

 - Undocumented students are not eligible for federal student aid, but can be considered for other sources of need-based assistance.
-Private or outside scholarships are also a great way to help with college expenses.

 - Washington state students can submit the WASFA (Washington Application for State Financial Aid) online to be considered for Puget Sound need-based aid and state aid programs.